TomDonoghue/EEGparam/README.md

 ## Data

-This project uses and electroencephalography (EEG) dataset, with a working memory task.
+This project uses an electroencephalography (EEG) dataset, with a working memory task.